Experience the grandeur of giant sequoias and dramatic canyons from the comfort of your vehicle on guided scenic drives.

 Sequoia and Kings Canyon National Parks are vast natural wonders, and the most accessible way to soak in their monumental scale is through carefully curated scenic driving tours.
 These tours are designed to maximize your time and understanding, guiding you along the iconic Generals Highway and into the breathtaking depths of Kings Canyon.
 Forget about navigating winding mountain roads or searching for prime viewpoints; let knowledgeable guides handle the logistics while you focus on the awe-inspiring scenery.
 Imagine cruising through ancient redwood forests, stopping at designated pull-offs for unparalleled views of granite monoliths, and learning about the unique ecology and history of this protected wilderness.
 These tours offer a comfortable and informative way to access the park's most celebrated attractions, ensuring you don't miss a single moment of its majestic beauty.
 They are an ideal choice for those who want to cover significant ground and gain insights without the challenges of self-driving, especially for families, those with limited mobility, or visitors short on time.
 Whether you're eager to stand at the base of General Sherman Tree, the world's largest tree by volume, or marvel at the sheer drop-offs into Kings Canyon, often referred to as the "Granite Wonderland," these guided drives provide a structured yet flexible exploration.
 Tours often include narration about the geology, flora, fauna, and human history of the parks, transforming a simple drive into an educational adventure.
 They connect the dots between distinct viewpoints, explaining the significance of each stop and offering context that enriches the visual experience.
 From the misty depths of the canyon floor to the towering canopies of the Giant Forest, scenic driving tours unlock the essence of Sequoia and Kings Canyon, making its grandeur accessible and understandable for every visitor.

-Discover our top picks for scenic driving tours in Sequoia and Kings Canyon National Park
+Looking to book?
+View all available scenic driving tours in Sequoia and Kings Canyon National Park with live pricing and instant confirmation.

 Let experienced guides navigate the scenic routes and manage park entry, allowing you to relax and enjoy the views.